ajenhl/tacl/docs/source/index.rst

 analysis of the corpus, as listed with example commands:

-1. Preprocess the texts in the corpus in order to remove material that is not relevant to the analysis (the :doc:`tacl strip
+1. Preprocess the texts in the corpus in order to remove material that is not relevant to the analysis (the :doc:`tacl prepare
+   </scripts/tacl-prepare>` and :doc:`tacl strip
-   </scripts/tacl-strip>` command).
+   </scripts/tacl-strip>` commands).
 This creates modified files in a
    separate directory, and it is this directory and these files that are the considered the corpus for the remaining steps. ::

+       tacl prepare path/XML/dir path/prepared/dir
-       tacl strip path/XML/dir path/stripped/dir
+       tacl strip path/prepared/dir path/stripped/dir

    Note that the output format is simply plain text.
 If you already have plain text files, then this step is not necessary.
 The